Isaacdelly/Plutus/README.md

 # Multiprocessing

 Running the file with with a `-m` argument activates Multiprocessing Mode, an extension of the original program that maximizes the usage of your computer's cores.
 This mode generates private keys in bursts compared to the traditional version's one at a time, in an attempt to improve the speed and efficiency of the program.
 However, activating this mode risks greater chances of the API getting overloaded, possibly causing your IP address to get temporarily blocked.
+If you are running this program for long periods of time, it is recommended to run the traditional version.

 #